 In the last 15 years, java has become the most popular language in the enterprise world.
-Due to its popularity, the chances of security threats have also been increased.
+Due to its popularity, the chances of security threats have also increased.
 Therefore, many people want to know “Is java safe to download?”

 Although the Java platform gives utmost importance to security, poorly written codes and third-party libraries make it vulnerable to security attacks.
 So, here we’ll try to find out these loopholes that make java unsafe to download.